smeetvikani/smeetvikani.github.io/_posts/2018-6-5-Twitch-Comments-Natural-Language-Processing.md

 ### <a name="section-a"></a>1.
 Project Overview
 Twitch is a online streaming platform with 100+ Million active monthly users.
 People around the world sign on to watch their favorite player play their favorite game.

-Designed an app that will enchance Twitch user experience for navigating saved replays.
+Designed an app that will enhance Twitch user experience for navigating saved replays.
 Specifically for game Fortnite, average length of a saved video is 5+ hours long.

 ##### The 3 goals for this project are:
 1. Capture crowd reaction in terms of chat messages.